Locations

 8. Plan for Multi-Cloud and Hybrid Scenarios:

-Some enterprises compare building on BTP vs building directly on a hyperscaler (AWS, Azure, etc.).
+Some enterprises compare building on BTP versus building directly on a hyperscaler (e.g., AWS, Azure).
 BTP’s value is in higher-level services and seamless integration with SAP systems, but it might come at a higher raw infrastructure cost than DIY on a hyperscaler.
-It’s worth evaluating case by case.
+It’s worth evaluating each case individually.
 For example, for an AI project: using SAP’s AI services via BTP (consuming credits) vs. using an open-source model on Azure VMs – the former gives you tight SAP integration, but the latter might be cheaper infrastructure.
 In many cases, BTP speeds up development enough to justify the cost, but an architect should consider and communicate these choices.

 9. Keep an Eye on Service Eligibility: